silshack/summer2017/_posts/lisetted/2017-06-05-lisette-reflection.md

 ---
 layout: post
 author: lisetted
-title: "Lisette's feflection on class so far"
+title: "Lisette's reflection on class so far"
 ---

 Reflection on class so far: